mogtofu33/gitlab-ci-drupal/README.md

 [Run a pipeline from Gitlab UI](https://docs.gitlab.com/ee/ci/pipelines.html#manually-executing-pipelines)

-If you want to choose when to run the CI, for example on a branch master or on a tag, adapt the section with:
+If you want to choose when to run the CI, for example on a branch master or on a tag, adapt this section in `.gitlab-ci.yml`:

 ```yaml
 .test_except_only: &test_except_only